Environmental Health & Safety

 Volunteers and visitors to University Laboratories or Shops who are not properly supervised can be at risk for injury, which may also expose the University to liability.
 Accordingly, EH&S recommends that a responsible person be appointed by the Laboratory Principal Ivestigator, Director or Shop Supervisor to supervise all visitors or volunteers when they enter a laboratory/shop for a visit.

 This policy applies to all academic, clinical, and service units involved in University of Rochester operations.

 - Host - the person(s) bringing in the visitor(s) and who accepts responsibility for the visitor's actions and safety.

 Laboratory - any part of a building used or intended to be used for scientific or technical activities that may store or use hazardous agents, including teaching laboratories, research labs or clinical laboratories at on-and off-campus locations.

-Responsible Person - any person approved by a Lab Director, Department Head or Shop Supervisor to oversee and/or supervise the activities of a visitor in the particular location.
+Responsible Person - any person approved by a Laboratory Principal Investigator, Director, or Shop Supervisor to oversee and/or supervise the activities of a visitor in the particular location.